Surfaces of minimal degree of tame representation type and mutations of Cohen-Macaulay modules: Quartic scrolls are of tame representation type

 \subsection{ACM bundles on $S(1,3)$}

 Here we take up the second type of quartic scroll, $X=S(1,3)$.
-In this case a bit more in required to classify ACM bundles, in order to take into account a larger set of sporadic rigid bundles, essentially $\cV$ and $\cW$ of Example \ref{V-W}.
+In this case a bit more effort is required to classify ACM bundles, in order to take into account a larger set of sporadic rigid bundles, essentially $\cV$ and $\cW$ of Example \ref{V-W}.
 Our goal will be to prove the following result.

 \begin{thm} Let $X=S(1,3)$.
-Then any indecomposable ACM bundle $\cE$ on $X$ is either $\cE$ is Ulrich, or a line bundle, or a twist of $\cV$, $\cV(-F)$, $\cW$.
+Then any indecomposable ACM bundle $\cE$ on $X$ is either $\cE$ an Ulrich bundle, or a line bundle, or a twist of $\cV$, $\cV(-F)$, $\cW$.
 If $\cE$ is Ulrich then it is an extension:

 for some $a,b \ge 0$ with $|a-b| \le 1$.
 So: \begin{enumerate}[i)] \item for $(a,b)$ with $a = b \pm 1$, there exists a unique indecomposable $\cE$ as above and $\cE$ is exceptional; \item for $a = b \ge 1$, the isomorphism classes of $\cE$'s as above are parametrized by $\bP$. \end{enumerate} \end{thm}